 |Average Annual Rate|

-Most Popular Alabama Car Insurance Companies
+What Are The Most Popular Alabama Car Insurance Companies?

 Market share shows the percentage of customers a company has compared to competitors.
 It can also show hidden insights about a company.
 We found that State Farm has the biggest market share in Alabama, but not the cheapest rates.
 The research helped us discover that Travelers (the cheapest option) ranks 10th for market share.
-This indicates that the majority of drivers in Alabama are choosing a company for other reasons than price—such as customer service or coverage options.
+This indicates that the majority of drivers in Alabama are choosing a company for other reasons than price such as customer service or coverage options.
 Take a look to see for yourself how price and market share relate to one another.

 |Market Share %||Average Premiums|